aaron-imbrock/caldav-fastmail/README.md

 Fastmail does not include a dedicated task management tool with their service.
-Fortunately, tasks are simply CalDAV calendar entries with additional fields.
-Since Fastmail uses CalDAV under the hood, this project enables you to create a fully compatible task management solution that works across Android, Apple, and Windows devices.
+Fortunately, the CalDAV protocol (which Fastmail uses) supports tasks through the VTODO component of the iCalendar format.
+This project leverages Fastmail's CalDAV implementation to create a task management solution that works seamlessly across Android, Apple, and Windows devices.

 ##### Project Prereqs